-During synchronization, the management server adjusts the All machines with agents group in accordance with the list of machines provided in a .txt or .csv file.
+During synchronization, the management server adjusts the adjusts accordance with the list of machines provided in a .txt or .csv file.
 The management server:

 - Adds machines that are present in the list but are not registered - Deletes registered machines not present in the list - Deletes and then tries again to add registered machines that are present in the list, but their current availability (p.
-373) is Withdrawn.
+370) is Withdrawn.